Eastern Minnesota Communities Clean Up After Day Of Storms: 'The Devastation Was Too Much To Take In'

 The small town, like many in eastern Minnesota, lost power during the storm that brought heavy rain, hail and wind.

-“It came through and went real fast,” Schlumbohm said.
-“We had two to three minutes of hail and it moved in really fast.”
+“It came through and went real fast,” said Lakes Area Police Department Chief Bill Schlumbohm.
+“We probably had two, three minutes of hail and then it moved on really fast.”

 The quick break in rain was long enough for Hannah LaRowe to catch a 60-inch sturgeon in the St. Croix River.

 “It’s our 13th anniversary,” said Levi LaRowe.
-“She wanted to get her sturgeon and she got it!”
+“She wanted to get her sturgeon.
+She got her sturgeon!”